 ERP Test Suite

-Like normal testing process, ERP Test Suite is normally prepared as an Excel document.
+Like the normal testing process, ERP Test Suite is normally prepared as an Excel document.
 This document controls the complete revision history of the various test suites of all the modules in ERP application.
 The test cases of each module, test execution history, list of bugs and the test report history are maintained in an ERP test suite.

 For automation testing, the “test scripts” are maintained in the test suite and the related iteration of test execution history is maintained.
-Depends upon the type of testing and the complexity of the test cases, automation test scripts are maintained in the suite which should be designed in such a way for re-usability.
+Depends on the type of testing and the complexity of the test cases, automation test scripts are maintained in the suite which should be designed in such a way for re-usability.